Occupational Therapy (Doctor of Occupational Therapy)Offered by: Biology

 PLEASE NOTE: All prerequisite courses must be completed with a C grade (2.0) or better.
 MINIMUM GPA REQUIREMENTS: 3.0 for cumulative GPA/3.0 for prerequisite GPA/3.0 for natural & behavioral science coursework.

-2. Completion of 20 hours or more of clinical shadowing/volunteering and supervised by an occupational therapy practitioner verified by form provided by SRU's OT program.
-T
+2. Completion of 20 hours or more of clinical shadowing/volunteering and supervised by an occupational therapy practitioner.

-- Professional Aspirations Statement- Please address Why OT?
+3. Professional Aspirations Statement- Please address Why OT?
 Why OT at SRU?
 Who has influenced or mentored you to this point?
+Discuss your level of resilience to complete a rigorous academic program and how you have developed this characteristic during your lifetime.
 See the SRU OT Program web site for additional information regarding this requirement.

 - Criminal background check, child abuse clearance and drug screening (10 panel) prior to full acceptance with documentation provided to program